-The inpatient medicine structure is designed to provide stellar clinical training with dedicated teaching faculty, covering a wide diversity of pathology in a variety of regionalized care settings.
-Clinical education focuses around core experiences on the Inpatient General Medicine Teaching Service, with additional learning experiences in 3 inpatient subspeciality domains: pulmonary critical care, cardiology care and oncology care.
+Inpatient clinical education focuses around core experiences on Mass General’s Inpatient General Medicine Teaching Service, with complementary learning experiences in 3 inpatient sub-specialty domains: pulmonary critical care, cardiology care, and oncology care.
 Residents also gain diverse experiences in general medicine and critical care in both the emergency department and community hospital settings.
-The inpatient educational structure culminates in four senior year capstone roles focused around acute care management, hospital level triage, leadership, teaching and communication.
+The inpatient educational structure culminates in four distinct senior year capstone roles focused around acute care management, hospital-level triage, leadership, teaching, and communication.

 Inpatient General Medicine Care